Tool¶

 Class: RobotLab::Tool < RubyLLM::Tool¶

-RobotLab::Tool inherits from RubyLLM::Tool, adding a robot: constructor parameter and a Tool.create factory for dynamic tools.
+RobotLab::Tool inherits from RubyLLM::Tool, adding a robot: constructor parameter, a Tool.create factory for dynamic tools, and graceful error handling that returns plain-text errors to the LLM instead of crashing the run.

 Subclass Pattern¶